 The Careers Team will organise presentations from Universities and other professionals regarding the interview process.
 Details of these will be sent out to college emails when organised as well as posted on social media and careers canvas.

 Careers Canvas page

-The College's Careers and Employability Service Canvas page 'Looking for Employment' section has useful information to help you prepare for these interviews and we can also provide additional support: and/or an interview advice session.
+The College's Careers and Employability Service Canvas has useful information to help you prepare for interviews and we can also provide additional support: and/or an interview advice session.

 To book an Interview Advice Session: